-- (5) Mandatory Policy Provisions. - (A) Periodic Disclosure to Policy Owner.
+(4) Mandatory Policy Provisions.

+- (A) Periodic Disclosure to Policy owner.
 The policy shall provide that the policy owner will be sent, without charge, at least annually, a report which will serve to keep the policy owner advised as to the status of the policy.
 The end of the current report period must be not more than three (3) months previous to the date of the mailing of the report.
-Specific requirements of this report are detailed in section (6). - (B) Current Illustrations.
-The annual report shall provide notice that the policyholder may request an illustration of current and future benefits and values. - (C) Policy Guarantees.
+Specific requirements of this report are detailed in section (6). - (B) Illustrative Report.
+The policy shall provide for an illustrative report which will be sent to the policy owner upon request.
+Minimum requirements of the report are the same as those set forth in section (5).
+The insurer may charge the policy owner a reasonable fee for providing the report. - (C) Policy Guarantees.
 The policy shall provide guarantees of minimum interest credits and maximum mortality and expense charges.
 All values and data shown in the policy shall be based on guarantees.
 No figures based on nonguarantees shall be included in the policy. - (D) Calculation of Cash Surrender Values.
-The policy shall contain at least a general description of the calculation of cash surrender values including the following information: - The guaranteed maximum expense charges and loads; - 2.
+The policy shall contain at least a general description of the calculation of cash surrender values including the following information: - 1.
+The guaranteed maximum expense charges and loads; - 2.
 Any limitation on the crediting of additional interest.
-Interest credits shall not remain conditional for a period longer than twenty-four (24) months; - 3.
-The guaranteed minimum rate(s) of interest: - 4.
+Interest credits shall not remain conditional for a period longer than twelve (12) months; - 3.
+The guaranteed minimum rate(s) of interest; - 4.
 The guaranteed maximum mortality charges; - 5.
 Any other guaranteed charges; and - 6.
 Any surrender or partial withdrawal charges. - (E) Changes in Basic Coverage.
 If the policy owner has the right to change the basic coverage, any limitation on the amount or timing of this change shall be stated in the policy.
-If the policy owner has the right to increase the basic coverage, the policy shall state whether a new period of contestability and/or suicide is applicable to the additional coverage. - (F) Grace Period and Lapse. - 1.
+If the policy owner has the right to increase the basic coverage, the policy shall state whether a new period of contestability, suicide, or both, is applicable to the additional coverage.

+- (F) Grace Period and Lapse. - 1.
 The policy shall provide for written notice to be sent to the policyowner's last known address at least thirty (30) days prior to the termination of coverage. - 2.
 A flexible premium policy shall provide for a grace period of at least thirty (30) days (or as required by state statute) after lapse.
 Unless otherwise defined in the policy, lapse shall occur on that date on which the net cash surrender value first equals zero (0). - (G) Misstatement of Age or Sex.
 If there is a misstatement of age or sex in the policy, the amount of the death benefit shall be that which would be purchased by the most recent mortality charge at the correct age or sex.
-The director may approve other methods which are deemed satisfactory.
+The director may approve other methods which are deemed satisfactory. - (H) Maturity Date.
+If a policy provides for a maturity date, end date or similar date, then the policy shall also contain a statement, in close proximity to that date, that it is possible that coverage may not continue to the maturity date even if scheduled premiums are paid in a timely manner, if this is the case.